briannoyama/briannoyama.github.io/about.md

 So simple!
 So profound!
-I have a masters in Computer Science, two B.S. degrees in Computer Science and Mathematics and a minor in Women's Studies.
-I graduated from Iowa State University in 2016 and Regis University in May of 2013.
+I have a master's in Computer Science, two bachelors' in Computer Science and Mathematics and a minor in Women's Studies.
+I graduated from Iowa State University in May of 2016 and Regis University in May of 2013.

 <figure class="large">
 <img class="clipleft" src="/assets/images/briannoyama.jpg" title="One of my favorite memories at a Lantern Festival in South Korea"/>